Sushmita-Ghosh/Sushmita-Ghosh/README.md

 At the moment, I'm on a learning journey exploring the realms of Python and Django.
 The world of backend development is opening up new avenues for me, and I'm excited to broaden my skill set.

-## 💞 Seeking Collaborations

-I'm always open to collaborative opportunities, especially on projects involving React JS.
-Collaboration brings out the best in us, and I believe in the magic that happens when diverse skills come together.

 ## 💕 Portfolio